Prefer to watch a video about this topic? I recorded an Airbnb Quick Tip on the subject “Use This Profile Strategy To Avoid Bad Guests Entirely“.

 Before I discuss how you can encourage Airbnb guests to complete profiles, I’d like to rank each profile section in order of importance.
 The number inside the parenthesis refers to the section of the profile as identified above.

-- Reviews (7) – If other hosts reviewed the guest, this gives you a clear indication of who he is as a guest.
-If he has reviews from other guests, it means he’s also a host— this is the holy grail of Airbnb guests because he knows what it’s like to be a host.
-Obviously, you should ensure the reviews are positive or that he responded appropriately if the reviews are negative.
+- Reviews (5/10/4) – If other hosts reviewed the guest, this gives you a clear indication of who they are as a guest.
+If they have reviews from other guests, it means they’re also a host— this is the holy grail of good Airbnb guests because they knows what it’s like to be a host.
+Obviously, you should ensure the reviews are positive or that they responded appropriately if the reviews are negative.
+Being a multi-listing host (10) or a Superhost (4) doesn’t give me any additional comfort as to the quality of the guest.

 At what point is a profile complete enough to not raise any red flags?
 It really comes down to two questions: